ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 </div>

 <div style="background-color: yellow" markdown="1">
 Some disease names start with 'AE (acute exacerbation)'.
-As these words suggest the change in disorder entities, they are annotated as event:
+As these words suggest the change in disorder entities, [Disease]() and [Symptom](), they are annotated as event:
 - acute exacerbation of idiopathic pulmonary fibrosis
 - AE-IPF